kevin-ch-day/ScytaleDroid/docs/database/framework_permissions_catalog.md

 catalog and no longer surface as “framework with NULL protection” during detector enrichment.

+> **CLI fallback:** the static-analysis CLI now ships a minimal catalog at
+> `config/framework_permissions.yaml`.
+When the database-backed catalog has not
+> been seeded yet (fresh installs, air-gapped runs, unit tests), the permission
+> classifier falls back to this file so dangerous/signature protections are
+> still recognised.
+Once the canonical table is hydrated the fallback is
+> bypassed automatically.

 When you snapshot the catalog, the JSON metadata captures every upstream URL so future diffs can trace which source introduced a new permission or token change.
 Downstream enrichment jobs should continue to treat catalog membership